x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-group-access-to-office-365-groups.md

 ## Important information about how block lists work

 - This feature is currently only in Preview and as part of an Office 365 license.
-On General Availability, this feature will become an Azure Active Directory (AAD) Premium offering and will require an AAD premium license.

 - You can create either an Allow list or Block list. **But you can't set up both types of lists**.
 By default, whatever domains are not in an Allow list are on a Block list, and vice versa.